 The community greenspace of this multifamily tiny home development near Austin features a variety of amenities that make it easy for one to be outdoors.
 Outdoor recreation options include a central park with walking trails, dog park, shaded picnic tables, bbq grills, restrooms, nature play area, and traditional playground.
 Near the community central building is a hub of outdoor dining, dog wash station, and open green space.
 Smaller pocket parks are scattered throughout the development that include putting greens, casual seating areas, and pollinator gardens.
 Streambank stabilization methods are incorporated to protect the stream that weaves through the development.
 This project will provide the residents with a wonderful place to play, exercise, and build a stronger community.

 A premier South Texas school district requested a complete renovation of one of their early college high school campus.
 Currently the 2,200 students change classes, eat lunch, and socialize in a completely concrete environment.
 Our design concept is to integrate as many natural elements as possible.
 Stone patios with cell phone charging stations, a cor-ten steel clock tower, a hanging garden landmark sign, rain gardens, ephemeral streams, umbrella shades, tree groves, meadows, and pollinator gardens will be added.
 New entrance-way experiences will greet students, staff, and visitors.
 Lighting will add interest and expand the use of outdoor spaces at night.
-This project will be completed in 2019 with photos to follow in 2020.

 Andrew Heffner is a registered landscape architect in Michigan and Texas.
 He earned his Bachelors of Landscape Architecture from Michigan State University.